movermeyer/django-feedme/README.md

 Additional Planned Features
 ---------------------------

-* Import feeds from Google Reader
 * Add and manage feeds from the front end (rather than Django Admin)
-* Mark all or some feeds as read/unread
 * Look and Feel updates
 * Tests